smartdevicelink/sdl_evolution/proposals/nnnn-Make-RPC-Setters-Chainable.md

 ## Impact on existing code

-Update the setters for all RPCs in the SDL Java Suite library to return an instance of the RPC object.
+We'll need to update the setters for all RPCs in the SDL Java Suite library to return an instance of the RPC object.
 Those changes should not cause issues with the existing code written by developers because the RPC setters currently are not returning any value.
 Making them return an instance of the object will modify the return type for the public setters.
 However, it will keep the current usages of the setters working with no change needed from the developer's side.

 ## Alternatives considered